buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcColumn.md

 ### Body SweptSolid Geometry

-The following additional constraints apply to the 'SweptSolid' representation:

-* _Solid_: IfcExtrudedAreaSolid, IfcRevolvedAreaSolid shall be supported
+* IfcExtrudedAreaSolid, IfcRevolvedAreaSolid shall be supported
-* _Profile_: all subtypes of IfcProfileDef (with exception of IfcArbitraryOpenProfileDef)
+* All subtypes of IfcProfileDef (with exception of IfcArbitraryOpenProfileDef) shall be supported
-* _Extrusion_: All extrusion directions shall be supported
+* All extrusion directions shall be supported

 Figure 215 illustrates a 'SweptSolid' geometric representation.
-There are no restrictions or conventions on how to use the local placement (black), solid of extrusion placement (red) and profile placement (green).
+There are no restrictions or conventions on how to use the object placement (black), extrusion placement (red) and profile placement (green).

 ![standard column](../../../../figures/ifccolumn_standard-layout1.gif)

 Figure 215 — Column swept solid

 Figure 216 illustrates use of a special profile type (here IfcIShapeProfileDef) for the definition of the IfcExtrudedAreaSolid.

 ![advanced column](../../../../figures/ifccolumn_advanced-1-layout1.png)

 Figure 216 — Column extrusion of I-Shape

 ### Material Profile Set